Coordinate system: Transformations

-Coordinate lines/curves and planes/surfaces
+Coordinate lines/curves

-In two dimensions, if one of the coordinates in a point coordinate system is held constant and the other coordinate is allowed to vary, then the resulting curve is called a coordinate curve.
-If the coordinate curves are, in fact, straight lines, they may be called coordinate lines.
-In Cartesian coordinate systems, coordinates lines are mutually orthogonal, and are known as coordinate axes.
-For other coordinate systems the coordinates curves may be general curves.
-For example, the coordinate curves in polar coordinates obtained by holding r constant are the circles with center at the origin.
+Given a coordinate system, if one of the coordinates of a point varies while the other coordinates are held constant, then the resulting curve is called a coordinate curve.
+If a coordinate curve is a straight line, it is called a coordinate line.
 A coordinate system for which some coordinate curves are not lines is called a curvilinear coordinate system.

-This procedure does not always make sense, for example there are no coordinate curves in a homogeneous coordinate system.
+Orthogonal coordinates are a special but extremely common case of curvilinear coordinates.

+A coordinate line with all other constant coordinates equal to zero is called a coordinate axis, an oriented line used for assigning coordinates.

+In a Cartesian coordinate system, all coordinates curves are lines, and, therefore, there are as many coordinate axes as coordinates.
+Moreover, the coordinate axes are pairwise orthogonal.

+A polar coordinate system is a curvilinear system where coordinate curves are lines or circles.
+However, one of the coordinate curves is reduced to a single point, the origin, which is often viewed as a circle of radius zero.
+Similarly, spherical and cylindrical coordinate systems have coordinate curves that are lines, circles or circles of radius zero.

+Many curves can occur as coordinate curves.
+For example, the coordinate curves of parabolic coordinates are parabolas.

+Coordinate planes/surfaces

 In three-dimensional space, if one coordinate is held constant and the other two are allowed to vary, then the resulting surface is called a coordinate surface.
 For example, the coordinate surfaces obtained by holding ρ constant in the spherical coordinate system are the spheres with center at the origin.
 In three-dimensional space the intersection of two coordinate surfaces is a coordinate curve.
 In the Cartesian coordinate system we may speak of coordinate planes.

 Similarly, coordinate hypersurfaces are the (n − 1)-dimensional spaces resulting from fixing a single coordinate of an n-dimensional coordinate system.